 Buffalo checks are also known as buffalo plaid and has its origin with the Scottish tartan clans.
 According to history, a descendant of the MacGregor clan would trade red and black checked blankets for buffalo pelts from the Indians.
 Woolrich made the first red and black buffalo plaid shirt in the 1850s and today, we see buffalo checks in a rainbow of colors in fabrics used throughout the home.

-Navy and white buffalo checks are found in both the curtains and rug in this farmhouse dining room.
+Navy and white buffalo checks are found in both the curtains and rug in the farmhouse dining room above.
 The smaller check on the settee is gingham, another popular fabric choice in America.

-If you prefer a more subdued look, add buffalo checks in a soft neutral tone.
+If you prefer a more subdued look, add buffalo checks in a soft neutral tone like the next two rooms.
 This creates such a classic and pretty look.

-While you typically see buffalo checks on curtains, you can use the pattern anywhere, such as dining room chairs to add a little fun and pattern.
-This is a great option for those of you who feel the checks on full length curtains might be a little overpowering.
+You can use buffalo checks anywhere, such as dining room chairs to add a little fun and pattern.
+This is a great option for those of you who feel the checks on full length curtains or a large couch might be a little overpowering.

 Are you a fan of the bold and beautiful?
 Then this room is probably right up your alley!
 Yellow buffalo-checked curtains pair beautifully with striped wallpaper, patterned furniture and rugs.
 The yellow is a soft hue so everything blends beautifully.